snappizz/engraving-challenges/README.md

 While LilyPond's default output is undisputedly extraordinary readable it is still not perfect - the amount of necessary tweaks in said edition is a telling witness.
-So were quite interested in getting a better picture of how the actual balance is between a relatively small number of tweaks and the relative complexity to achieve them.
+So we're quite interested in getting a better picture of how the actual balance is between a relatively small number of tweaks and the relative complexity to achieve them.